dgaydukov/cert-aws/files/sa.md

 * Run job every 10 min: `10,20,30,40,50 * * * *` => `*/10 * * * *` (short notation)
 * Run job every day at 5.30 `30 17 * * *`
 * Run job At 12.05,12.10 on 10th of every month and day should be Monday: `5,10 0 10 * 1`

+###### MySql Index Design
+File stored in memory in a sequence of blocks.
+Each block knows where next is located.
+Usually blocks go one after another, but can be scattered around - fragmentation, in this case performance is donwgraded (that's why there are a lot of tools - defragmentators that may expedite your system).
+If you search column without index, then mysql would extract all rows in table (yup since it's not columnar it would extract all table from memory), filter your column and return result.
+As you see - highly ineffective.
+Index - create a sorted column representation, and when you search by column for which we have index, only values from that index would be extracted from memory.
+So now most important question on designing - on which columns to put indexes.
+Of course you can put it on all columns, but don't forget that indexes have their own overhead - memory.
+Best rule - analyze your query pattern and create indexes for all columns that are participate in `WHERE/ORDER BY` clauses.
+Unique index - means after first match mysql won't proceed in searching.
+MySql support only 1 index per query, so if you have multiple columns in `WHERE` clause - you have to use composite index.
+The order of columns in composite index is very important.
+It should go from low to high cardinality.
+Suppose we have age and gender.
+For each age value - on average 100 rows, but for each gender - 5000.
+So age_gender index is better than gender_age.
+Cause in first case index first filter by age, and leave 100 values, and then filter by gender.

 ### Networking
 ###### NIC